-Students working in their field will complete a capstone in place of an internship.
+Students may also complete a Capstone in place of an internship in certain circumstances (students working in the field, fully online students or other).
 This course requires an extensive research project related to the student's chosen career path.
-The advisor approves and registers the student for capstone after completing a degree audit and determining that the student is eligible.

-Unless otherwise dictated by the program (see specific program pages for requirements), associate students will register for IDS299 CE Capstone Course for the

-Associate Degree and bachelor students will register for IDS499 CE Capstone Course for the Bachelor Degree.
+Unless otherwise dictated by the program (see specific program pages for requirements), associate students will register for IDS299 CE Capstone Course for the Associate Degree and bachelor students will register for IDS499 CE Capstone Course for the Bachelor Degree.